Omerr/research-guide/chapters/01 - Part 1 - Foundations/03-part1-summary.md

 - Healthy beliefs and persistence

 **Your role** as a Research leader is to:
-1. Ensure Research connects to product impact
+1. Ensure Research connects to product impact.
-2. Ensure Research is done effectively
+2. Ensure Research is done effectively.

 **You need different tools** to manage Research versus Development.